EthiopiaCiatGit/SCSFR/README.md

               b) aoi_path - the path of the area of interest

 **2. Steps to be taken**
+    - fetchElevetion_slope_aspect_tpi.R and fetchTerraClim.R can be executed arbitrarily.
+However FetchSoilGRIDS.R & converSoilGRIDS.R should be executed in their order befor      the prevoius scripts.

 **4. Requirements**
+    - All the required packages should be installed before using the scripts.
+In addition GDAL (Geospatial Data Abstraction Library) should be installed; wcs_version =             "VERSION=2.0.1" works for gdal >=2.3.

 **6. Examples**
+    i. fetchSoilGRID.R

+        fetchSoilGrid("clay", "0-5cm", "mean")
+    ii. converSoilGRIDs.R

+        converSoilGRIDs("clay", "0-5cm", "mean")

 **8. Useful Links**